The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 • Inflammatory seed oils such as canola, soybean, and corn oil

-These inputs promote insulin resistance, oxidative stress, and chronic inflammation—conditions that damage lipoproteins and promote LDL oxidation, the form of LDL associated with plaque formation and arterial injury (10).
+These inputs promote insulin resistance, oxidative stress, chronic inflammation, and unfavorable lipoprotein changes—conditions that damage lipoproteins and promote LDL oxidation, the form of LDL associated with plaque formation and arterial injury (10).

 Bottom line: